Jacobbidmead/get-products-app/README.md

-1. Create a new nextjs project.

-2. Using dummy API ( https://dummyjson.com/docs/products ), fetch products and render them on the home page.
+Using dummy API ( https://dummyjson.com/docs/products ), I've fetched products and rendered them on a home page.

-Each product should be a card with a title, description, image and a link to its own page.

-3. Create dynamic pages for each product.

-The page should fetch data only for that product using the same API

-It should render the same card as on the home page.

-You can style this in any way using your own preferred method.

-Send a link to GitHub with a code.

-Extra: send a link with the deployed version.
+This fetches data onto the client, it the uses next.js dynamic routes to display individual images.

+I created this app to practice with the fetch api & next.js.